 - Are ages 18-39 and have one or more of the following symptoms:

 - Nipple changes

-Cervical cancer, which affects the lower part of a woman's reproductive system, is one of the most common cancers found in women in the United States.
-There are 15,000 new cases each year, which result in more than 5,000 deaths.
-An average of 400 new cases is documented in Tennessee each year.
+Cervical cancer, which affects the lower part of a woman’s reproductive system, is one of the most common cancers found in women in the U.S. According to the American Cancer Society, in 2012 more than 12,000 new cases of invasive cervical cancer were diagnosed in the U.S. and more than 4,000 women died from the disease.